Degree programs, minors, majors

 CLAS 2411: Hero’s Quest: Greek and Roman Epic Poetry

-Instructor: C. Forstall
+Instructor: Dr. C. Forstall

 This course presents the canonical works of the Greek and Roman Epic traditions: the Trojan war and the rage of Achilles, the wanderings of Odysseus, Jason's quest for the Golden Fleece, and Aeneas' search for a Roman homeland.
 Students read the original authors in English translation: Homer, Virgil, and Apollonius of Rhodes.
 The course also introduces key analytical skills necessary for research in the humanities, with a special focus on critical close reading, effective argumentation, and citation of primary sources.
 (3 credits) (Format: Lecture 3 Hours)